In this post, we are going to work with Pandas iloc, and loc. More specifically, we are going to learn slicing and indexing by iloc and loc examples.

 Before going on and working with Pandas iloc and Pandas loc, we will answer the question concerning the difference between loc and iloc.

-First of all, .loc is a label based method whereas .iloc is an integer based method.
+First, .loc is a label-based method, whereas .iloc is an integer-based method.
 This means that iloc will consider the names or labels of the index when we are slicing the dataframe.

 As previously mentioned, Pandas iloc is primarily integer position based.
-That is, it can be used to index a dataframe using 0 to length-1 whether it’s the row or column indices.
+It can be used to index a dataframe using 0 to length-1, whether it’s the row or column indices.